Uberspace/manual/README.md

 Welcome to our manual! :tada:

-This is where we host the source code of the official version over at https://manual.uberspace.de.
-Changes are mainly done by the team as new features are added and bugs are fixed, but you are more than welcome to contribute!
+This is where we host the source code of the official version over at
+<https://manual.uberspace.de>.
+Changes are mainly done by the team as new
+features are added and bugs are fixed, but you are more than welcome to contribute!

 ## Development

 Pushing for each and every change is fun, but can take some time.
 To speed up your development process, the manual can be built locally.

 ### Initial Setup

 ```
-$ virtualenv venv --python=python3.6
+$ python3.8 -m venv .venv
-$ source venv/bin/activate
+$ source .venv/bin/activate
 $ pip install -r requirements.txt
 ```

 ### Building

 ```
-$ source venv/bin/activate
+$ source .venv/bin/activate
 $ make html
 ```

 The HTML views are now present in `build/html`.
 To build automatically on each change execute use `sphinx-autobuild`:

 ```
 $ make serve
 ```

-This will start a local webserver on http://127.0.0.1:8000, which always serves the most recent version.
+This will start a local webserver on <http://127.0.0.1:8000>, which always serves the most recent version.

 ## License